 - Can the person terminate the relationship without liability to you?

-If you answered YES to any of these questions, please contact your Customer Service Representative today at Moresource for further clarification before a promise of payment for services is made to the individual.
+If you answered “YES” to any of these questions, please contact the business management professionals at Moresource today for further clarification before any promise of payment for services is made.

-We can help you make the correct determination in all hiring situations to help you avoid the pitfalls of potential misclassification!
+Moresource can help you make the correct determination in all hiring situations to help you avoid the pitfalls of potential misclassification!